/

 These customers make ongoing purchases, provide testimonials, and refer clients.

-There is no hard and fast rule for a CRM process in a given organization.
+There is no hard and fast rule for the best CRM process in a given organization.
 Your process steps may vary from the above.

-However, defining your processes up front is an essential part of your CRM strategy and will help maximize the business benefit of CRM technology.
+However, defining your processes up front is an essential part of your CRM strategy and will help maximize the business benefit of implementing CRM software.

 Planning on a 2025 CRM Decision?